-A look inside the collaboration between UW Huskies head coaches Chris Petersen, Mike Hopkins
+A look inside the made-for-Hollywood friendship between UW coaches Chris Petersen, Mike Hopkins

 “I’ve just learned a lot (from Petersen),” Hopkins said.
 “I had a couple situations with player personnel, dealing with certain issues, and he was a guy who I could call and say, ‘Coach, what do you think about this?
 How would you handle it?’
 He’s got so much experience that it was just invaluable.
 When you’ve got a coach like that who’s so willing to help, it meant the world to me.”

 That isn’t to say that Hopkins, 49, was a wide-eyed rookie in the coaching world.
 Prior to being hired at UW, the Laguna Hills, Calif., product spent 22 seasons at Syracuse — his alma mater — as an assistant under Jim Boeheim.
 In 2015 he was officially named head coach designate, set to assume Boeheim’s role once the legendary Orange coach retired.
-He served stints with Team USA in 2012, 2014 and 2016 as well.
+Hopkins served stints with Team USA in 2012, 2014 and 2016 as well.

 So, no, Hopkins was far from a coaching newcomer.
 But in all those years on the baseline, he had yet to assume the leading role.

-“I know what it’s like to be a brand new head coach,” Petersen told The Times on Thursday.
+“I know what it’s like to be a brand-new head coach,” Petersen told The Times on Thursday.
 “There’s just so many things that now you really have to make decisions on.
 He knows basketball; that’s obvious.
 When I became the head coach all I wanted to do was talk about football and look at football film.

 “It became very apparent that there’s just so many other things that you’re truly responsible for, that you need to figure out and get your systems in place for.
 So anything that he could glean from us that could help him, we were all about it.”